mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/updating-pool-config/index.md

     This sample Edge-LB pool configuration file deploys one Edge-LB pool instance using the `"count": 1` setting.

-1. Open the sample pool configuration file in a text editor by running a command similar to the following:

-    ```bash
-    vi nginx-lb.json
-    ```

 1. Change the `count` pool instance variable to `3` to scale up the number of Edge-LB pool instances.

     ```json
     "count": 3
     ```

-1. Update the Edge-LB pool by running the following command:
+1. Update the Edge-LB pool:

     ```bash
     dcos edgelb update nginx-lb.json
     ```

-1. Verify that the pool configuration was updated by running the following command:
+1. Verify that the pool configuration was updated:

     ```bash
     dcos edgelb status nginx-lb
     ```

-1. Verify the endpoints that Edge-LB pools are deployed on the public agents by running the following command:
+1. Verify the endpoints that Edge-LB pools are deployed on the public agents:

     ```bash
     dcos edgelb endpoints nginx-lb